prabhavk/mst-backbone-repo/README.md

 # About mst-backbone

-mst-backbone is a phylogeny inference program that performs constrained search through tree-space.
-The main functions of mst-backbone are
+mst-backbone is a phylogeny inference program that uses minimum spanning trees to perform constrained search through tree-space.

-1) Fitting the general Markov model to a fixed phylogenetic tree
-2) Performing tree search under the general Markov model via structural EM
-3) The use of a minimum spanning tree framework for constraining search through phylogenetic tree-space
-4) Performing model selection for fitting non-SRH models to a fixed phylogenetic tree

 Here is the link to the preprint describing the performance of mst-backbone